karthikeya03/Leaf-analyzer/README.md

 # LeafScanner AI — Plant Disease Detection
 A full-stack web application that diagnoses plant diseases from a single leaf photo using a fine-tuned MobileNetV2 model trained on 54,306 images across 39 classes.
 Works entirely offline after setup.
-Supports five Indian languages with real-time translation of every result, symptom, treatment step, and prevention tip on the screen.
+Supports five Indian languages with real-time translation of every result, symptom, treatment step, and prevention tip **in under 3 seconds**.

 ---
 ## What It Does